 Once seasoned, sear for 4-5 minutes per side for a total of 8-10 minutes.

 Mushrooms are cooked in the same pan (after removing pork chops) in butter for a total of 4-6 minutes.
-I used baby Bella mushrooms here.
+I used baby Bella mushrooms to complement my boneless pork chops.

 The sauce is made with Whiskey, heavy cream (or double cream), beef broth (or chicken broth) and Worcestershire sauce.
 It’s prepared separately from meat and mushrooms and flavored with Italian Seasoning.